ilanhu/nodelibrary/README.md

 Initializing app on local machine

 In order for this to run on local machine a mongo db installation is required.
-After that got to http://localhost:4100/admin once in order to insert some data.
+After that go to http://localhost:4100/admin once in order to insert some data.